-3. 3 For Contracts Above £20,000 and up to £100,000
+3. 3 For Contracts Above £20,000 and up to £125,000

 SOC 15.
-Letting contracts above £20,000 and up to £100,000
+Letting contracts above £20,000 and up to £125,000

 - i.
-The Governance Manager should be consulted to ascertain if the need can be met through existing collaborative procurement arrangements or if there is an opportunity for joint procurement (See SOC 1.v) - ii.
-Contracts estimated to be of a value above £20,000 and up to £100,000 must not be let unless a reasonable number of written competitive quotations or tenders have been received, usually between three and five - iii.
+The Governance Manager should be consulted to ascertain if the need can be met through existing collaborative procurement arrangements including a Framework Agreement or if there is an opportunity for joint procurement (See SOC 1.v) - ii.
+Contracts estimated to be of a value above £20,000 and up to £125,000 must not be let unless a reasonable number of written competitive quotations or tenders have been received, usually between three and five - iii.
 Quotes or tenders can be requested and obtained in writing or through an approved e-tendering platform, and the preferred method will be determined by the relevant Head of Service - iv.
-Pre-Approved contractors may also be used (see guidance in Appendix A) - v.
-Quote or tender documentation must state: - A short specification detailing the Council's expectation and requirement - A clear pricing schedule and details of what other information is to be returned - The criteria which the Council will use to evaluate the quotations - Subject to legislative compliance, factors which demonstrably aim to provide value for money and opportunities for local business to compete - The last date and time by which the quotation should be returned - The name of the Officer to whom they should be returned - Any written quotations must be returned in plain sealed envelopes which besides the addressee details, should bear only the word 'Quotation or Tender' and the subject to which it relateAll electronic quotations must be submitted through an approved e-tendering platform or portal
+The e-procurement portal Contracts Finder must be used to place a notice for all tenders or requests for competitive quotations for purchases above £25,000 - v.
+Pre-Approved contractors may also be used (see guidance in Appendix A) - vi.
+Quote or tender documentation must state:

+- A short specification detailing the Council's expectation and requirement - A clear pricing schedule and details of what other information is to be returned - The criteria which the Council will use to evaluate the quotations - Subject to legislative compliance, factors which demonstrably aim to provide value for money and opportunities for local business to compete - The last date and time by which the quotation should be returned - The name of the Officer to whom they should be returned - Any written quotations must be returned in plain sealed envelopes which besides the addressee details, should bear only the word 'Quotation or Tender' and the subject to which it relateAll electronic quotations must be submitted through an approved e-tendering platform or portal

 SOC 16.
-Receipt of Quotations: contracts above £20,000 and up to £100,000
+Receipt of Quotations: contracts above £20,000 and up to £125,000

 - I. No written quotations or tenders shall be considered unless contained in an envelope marked with the words 'quotation/ tender' that are received within the specified time - II.
 Appropriate arrangements must be made to ensure quotations and tenders are kept secure until opening - III.
 All written quotations or tenders must be opened by the Head of Service (or authorised Officer) and witnessed by an Officer other than the contracting Officer - IV.
 Electronic quotations or tenders should be submitted through an approved e-tendering platform or portal; these will be into a secure designated e-mail address which will be accessible, at the designated opening time, only by the relevant Head of Service, Governance Manager or authorised Officer - V. Once the submission deadline has passed a summary of quotations and tenders received shall be recorded and initialled by the Officers present - VI.
-If any quotation or tender other than the lowest is accepted the reasons for doing so shall be recorded by the person with authority to accept, and details should remain available for inspection for the life of the contract or a period of six years, whichever the longer - VII.
+If any quotation or tender other than the lowest is accepted the reasons for doing so shall be recorded by the person with authority to accept, and details should remain available for inspection for the life of the contract or a period of six years, whichever the longer

+VII.
 An appropriate contract will be formed either by using the Civica Purchasing System to place an order or other appropriate methods to form a contract with the required terms; refer to Legal Services for further advice

-3. 4 For Contracts Above £100,000
+3. 4 For Contracts Above £125,000

 SOC 17.
-Authorisation of Contracts Above £100,000
+Authorisation of Contracts Above £125,000